openlegend/core-rules/core/src/02-actions-attributes/01-chapter-two.md

 ### Group Action Rolls

 In certain scenarios, the success of an action relies on the skills of multiple characters, such as a party of treasure hunters attempting to sneak past a pair of guards or two hackers working together to access restricted data.
 In these cases, all characters who are contributing to the task describe what they are doing and make an action roll using an appropriate attribute.
 Count the number of successes and failures based on the Challenge Rating of the task.
 If there are more failures than successes, the task fails.
-Otherwise, the task succeeds.
-The GM interprets this success or failure
+Otherwise, the task

 \page